apache/cordova-plugin-device-orientation/README.md

 # Usage Notice

-With the [W3C Device Orientation API](https://www.w3.org/TR/orientation-event/) now being supported on Android and Windows devices, this plugin is not needed any more.
+With the [W3C Device Orientation API](https://www.w3.org/TR/orientation-event/) now being supported on Android, iOS and Windows devices, this plugin may not needed any more.

 However, for iOS 13+ a so called secure context is required.
 Apple does not allow access to the device’s orientation or the permission request from insecure browsing contexts.
 If you use a custom scheme for your iOS app the browsing context is considered insecure.
 To solve this problem, the plugin is mandatory for iOS 13+ if you plan to use the device orientation feature.